joshgarlandreese/WordPressRedTeam/README.md

 ![TODO: Update the path with the name of your diagram](https://github.com/joshgarlandreese/WordPressRedTeam/blob/master/SSH%20Login%20List.png)

-SSH Login Attempts
+SSH Login Attempts (Filebeat System)

 ![TODO: Update the path with the name of your diagram](https://github.com/joshgarlandreese/WordPressRedTeam/blob/master/SSH%20Successful%20Login%20Attempts.png)

-SSH Failed Login Attempts
+SSH Failed Login Attempts (Filebeat System)

 ![TODO: Update the path with the name of your diagram](https://github.com/joshgarlandreese/WordPressRedTeam/blob/master/SSH%20Users%20of%20Failed%20Login%20Attempts.png)

+Sudo access allows the user to become a super user.
+Several files were accessed including files that should not have had their permissions left open.
+It's also converning that python could be run at the user level on the server.

-Sudo Commands
+Sudo Commands (Filebeat System)

 ![TODO: Update the path with the name of your diagram](https://github.com/joshgarlandreese/WordPressRedTeam/blob/master/Sudo%20Commands.png)

-Sudo Errors
+Sudo Errors (Filebeat System)

 ![TODO: Update the path with the name of your diagram](https://github.com/joshgarlandreese/WordPressRedTeam/blob/master/Sudo%20Errors.png)

-Sudo Command Errors
+Sudo Command Errors (Filebeat System)

 ![TODO: Update the path with the name of your diagram](https://github.com/joshgarlandreese/WordPressRedTeam/blob/master/Sudo%20commands%20by%20Error.png)

+In addition to the Filebeat logs, alerts were also setup to e-mail a distribution list once established metrics were exceeded.
+This would copy in Management so if a SOC analyst missed the alerts the Manager could alert the team in real time.

 The logs and alerts generated during the assessment suggest that this network is susceptible to several active threats.
 In addition to watching for occurrences of such threats, the network should be hardened against them.
 The Blue Team suggests that IT implement the fixes below to protect the network: